-His first teacher was his father, the great pianist, composer and bandleader Ramón “Bebo” Valdés.
-By the age of three, Chucho was already playing the melodies he heard on the radio at the piano, using both hands and in any key.
+His first teacher was his father, the pianist, composer, and bandleader Ramón “Bebo” Valdés.
+By the age of three, Mr. Valdés was already playing the melodies he heard on the radio at the piano, using both hands and in any key.
 He began taking lessons on piano, theory and solfege at the age of five and continued his formal musical education at the Conservatorio Municipal de Música de la Habana, from which he graduated at 14.
-A year later, he formed his first jazz trio and in 1959 he debuted with the orchestra Sabor de Cuba, directed by his father.
-Sabor de Cuba is considered one of the great orchestras in modern Cuban music history.
+A year later, Mr. Valdés formed his first jazz trio.
+In 1959, he debuted professionally with the band Sabor de Cuba.
+The ensemble, directed by his father, is widely considered one of the great orchestras in modern Cuban music.